Matkillio/MarvelSnap_KeyboardAdapter/README.md

 ### Controls

 - "1 to 8" - Select card from hand
-- "1 to 3" - Select terrain
+- "1 to 3" - Select location
 - "e"      - Edit number of card in hand (used when the this appication starts to miss clicks)
 - "Esc"    - Cancel all the your play
 - "s"      - Snap